 Most Chinese people travel outbound for two reasons: business and/or leisure.

-Business travelers care much more about business-related service of hotels such as
+Business travelers care much more about business-related services of hotels such as

 - 24h food delivery